44th Annual J.P. Morgan Healthcare Conference

 • Expiring SPAC warrants will reduce potential dilution by 20 million shares, benefiting current and new shareholders.

-• The company has accelerated top-line growth, improved gross margins, and reduced cash consumption over the past 24 months.
+• The company has accelerated top-line growth, improved gross margins, and reduced cash consumption over the past 24 months, with preliminary unaudited Q4 2025 revenue growth of at least 17% and FY 2025 revenue exceeding $92 million.

-• The company will not spin out its embedded chip business but will integrate it as a core offering under the Butterfly Embedded brand.
+• The company will not spin out its chip business but will integrate it as Butterfly Embedded, combining software, devices, and chips.

 Technology innovation and product roadmap